Ann Granger

-Patricia Ann Granger (12 July 1939 – 7 September 2025) was a British crime writer who wrote almost forty books in four different detective series, as well as a collection of short stories.
+Patricia Ann Granger (12 July 1939 – 7 September 2025) was a British crime writer, writing as Ann Hulme and Ann Granger.
+She authored almost forty books in four different detective series, as well as a collection of short stories.

 Early life and education

 Granger was born in Portsmouth, England, on 12 July 1939, to Eugene Granger, a Royal Navy officer, and Norah née Davey.
 She attended the Northern Grammar School for Girls, and had thoughts about becoming a veterinarian, but discovered women were not accepted into vet schools because they were not believed to be strong enough.
 Instead she earned a Modern Languages degree at the University of London, where she first developed a desire to become a writer.

 Early career

 Realizing that it would take some time to develop a steady income as a writer, Granger instead taught English for a year in France.
 She then went to work in the visa sections of British consulates and embassies in France, Germany, Yugoslavia and Czechoslovakia.
-She married John Hulme in 1966, a colleague in the foreign service and went with him to Zambia and Germany before returning to live in England with their two children.
+She married John Hulme, a colleague in the foreign service, in 1966, and went with him to Zambia and Germany before returning to live in England with their two children.